MarcHeiden/formula-ap1/api/README.md

 DTOs passed with a request are validated with [Spring's Bean Validation](https://docs.spring.io/spring-framework/reference/core/validation/beanvalidation.html).
-Since the validation constraints are not always the same for create and update operations, the validation groups [`OnCreate`](./src/main/java/api/validation/OnCreate.java) and [`OnUpdate`](./src/main/java/api/validation/OnUpdate.java) are used to specify when a constraint should apply, such as in the [`DriverInfoDTO`](./src/main/java/api/driverofrace/application/DriverInfoDTO.java).
+As the validation constraints are not always the same for create and update operations, the validation groups [`OnCreate`](./src/main/java/api/validation/OnCreate.java) and [`OnUpdate`](./src/main/java/api/validation/OnUpdate.java) are used to specify when a constraint should apply, such as in the [`DriverInfoDTO`](./src/main/java/api/driverofrace/application/DriverInfoDTO.java).

-More information about validation with spring can be found in [this](https://reflectoring.io/bean-validation-with-spring-boot/) blog post.
+More information about validation with Spring can be found in [this](https://reflectoring.io/bean-validation-with-spring-boot/) blog post.

 ## Exception Handling